 At heart, habit change is quite a simple process.
 Patrik delivers a step-by-step process for just that, but then goes much further, giving you backups upon backups.
 Thanks to the many layers of extra security he provides, his book helps aspiring beginners and pro’s in behavior change alike.
 You can take just the bare minimum of steps needed or add on more to increase your chances of success.

-All in all, this is the most action-oriented habit book I’ve read so far, thanks to its simplicity and uncluttered-ness.
+All in all, The Habit Blueprint is the most action-oriented habit book I’ve read so far, thanks to its simplicity and uncluttered-ness.
 It’s a short, but powerful read.
-I can’t imagine a better way of spending $2.99.
+I can’t imagine a better way of spending $4.99.

 Who would I recommend The Habit Blueprint summary to?

 The 18 year-old student, who’s about to finish high school and doesn’t know what she wants to do, but knows what kind of person she wants to be, the 39 year old successful entrepreneur, who promised himself to lose weight two years ago and really wants to make it happen this year, and anyone who used to be good at habit change, but has had trouble switching their behavior in recent months and years.